mrvillage/mrvillage/README.md

 - [extractors](https://github.com/mrvillage/extractors) - A lightweight library for extracting an arbitrary number of function parameters from a provider and calling a function
 - [type-store](https://github.com/mrvillage/type-store) - A lightweight type map implementation
 - [leptos-tabler-icons](https://github.com/mrvillage/leptos-tabler-icons) - Tabler Icons for Leptos
-- [mrvillage-ui](https://github.com/mrvillage/mrvillage-ui) - My personal UI library for Leptos
 - [sanctum](https://github.com/mrvillage/sanctum) - A basic authentication framework with generic backend support
+- [bitstring](https://github.com/v19-io/bitstring) - A library for performing basic operations on bitstrings
+- [base32](https://github.com/v19-io/base32) - A library for efficient base32 encoding and decoding

 ### Couple other things!